Friedrich Accum: Teacher and researcher

 In March 1801, Frederick Accum was offered a position at the Royal Institution in Ablemarle Street, a research institute founded two years earlier by Count Rumford.
-Accepting the position, he began as laboratory assistant to Humphry Davy, who had been hired at the same time as director of the laboratory, and later became the president of the Royal Society.
-Accum’s employment at the Royal came to an end in September 1803.
-His biographer, R. J. Cole, speculates this change was connected with the simultaneous departure of Count Rumford for employment in Paris.
-Rumford had been the driving force behind securing a position for Accum.

 By 1803, Accum had published a series of articles in Nicholson's Journal, which discussed a number of subjects: investigating methods to determine the purity of medicines, determining the existence of benzoic acids in vanilla extract, observing the explosivity of sulphur-phosphorus mixtures.

 In 1803 one of Accum's most significant publications was completed.
 Cole, Accum's biographer states that this book, System of Theoretical and Practical Chemistry, "was the first text-book of general chemistry written in the English language to be based on Lavoisier's new principles; it is outstanding, also, in that it is written in a popular style, the subject matter being graduated as with a modern text-book."

 Accum held his first lecture on chemistry and mineralogy in a small room in his house on Old Compton Street.
 His audience grew so rapidly that he soon had to rent the Medical Theatre on Cork Street.
 After resigning from the Royal Institution and taking a new position with the Surrey Institution, he continued with his popular lectures.
 An advertisement in The Times on 6 January 1809 indicates that Accum offered a course on mineralogy and the chemical analysis of metals every Wednesday evening.

 His increasing interest in mineralogy at this time is also apparent from the titles of two books he authored between 1803 and 1809.
 The first was a two volume work that appeared in 1804 entitled A Practical Essay on the Analysis of Minerals, which was reissued in 1808 as A Manual of Analytical Mineralogy.
 In 1809 he published Analysis of a Course of Lectures on Mineralogy.
 Beginning in 1808, while at the Surrey Institution, Accum also published, a series of articles on the chemical properties and composition of mineral water in Alexander Tilloch's Philosophical Journal.

 In 1811, when the Parisian saltpetre manufacturer Bernard Courtois made iodine for the first time from the kelp ash, his discovery was greeted with great interest by experts.
 Accum was among the first chemists in England to undertake experiments to isolate iodine.
 In two articles published in Tilloch's Philosophical Journal in January and February 1814, Accum described the iodine content of different kinds of seaweed and gave a detailed account of a process for iodine production.